oscarolsson94/security/inlämning3.md

 ## Exploit

 1. Visit the url where you can see a single flag:  `/flag`
+2. Click on one of the flags.
-2. To get access to the secret file containing API-keys, enter "../" in the URL after the parameter `?name=`.
-Like this: `/flag?name=../keys.xml`
+3. To get access to the secret file containing API-keys, enter "../" in the URL after the parameter `?name=`.
+It should look like this: `/flag?name=../keys.xml`
-3. Press enter, and u will see the contents of the secret XML-file on your screen.
+4. Press enter, and u will see the contents of the secret XML-file on your screen.

 ## Vulnerability